isaacerdman/startup/notes.md

 ### HTML deliverable

  - **HTML pages** - Three HTML pages that represent the ability to login, view cookbook/friend activity, and view one recipe at a time
  - **Links** - The home page and recipe page link to each other.
+Login from home takes user to cookbook page.
 The image for pizza on the cookbook page also links to the recipe page
  - **Text** - Text input can be given to search for a particular recipe in either the cookbook or the recipe page
  - **Images** - Images added for temporary recipe displays under recipe page
  - **Login** - Input box and submit button for login